How to ‘Put Your Child Up’ for Adoption: Support and Resources

 3. Look at adoptive family profiles and choose the best parents for your child.

-After looking at adoptive family profiles, you’ll need to choose one or two favorites.
-You can speak with one or more families, which will help you decide and allow you to talk about what type of contact you would like in the future.
+After looking at adoptive family profiles, you’ll need to choose two or three favorites.
+You can speak with them, which will help you decide and allow you to talk about what type of contact you would like in the future.
 All of the adoptive families that Lifetime works with are open to keeping in touch with you through letters, photos, email, texting, phone calls, social media, and even getting together once or twice a year for a visit.

 You may have some questions about their lives and interests, and they may have some for you about you and your child.
-If you prefer, your coordinator can be a part of the phone call, or you can start by emailing them.
-You can even speak with more than one family if you’d like.
+Many mothers also ask about their discipline approaches and educational values.
+If you prefer, your coordinator can be a part of the phone call, or you can start by texting with them.

 4. Begin the Transition Period

 Once you choose an adoptive family, they will travel to your town to spend time with you and your child or children.
 At first, you and your child will meet the adoptive family at a park or playground.
-If possible, you may want to allow your child to get to know them over several months.
 The transition should be slow to help your child adjust easier.
+Regular check-ins are recommended to see how your child is adjusting, as is flexibility to slow the process if your child shows signs of trauma or difficulty.

 You may want to write a letter to your child and gather some of his or her favorite things, like blankets or stuffed animals.
 After you have signed the final adoption paperwork, your child and chosen family will go to their home.
 You will have the time you need to say goodbye, knowing that this is not goodbye forever, but you will stay in touch.

-Your Adoption Coordinator will be there for you throughout the adoption process, sending you free information and answering all your questions, including “can you give an older child up for adoption.”
-You can reach her by phone or text message for 24/7 counseling and a listening ear.
+Your Adoption Coordinator will be there for you throughout the adoption process, sending you free information and answering all your questions.
+You can reach her by phone or text for 24/7 counseling and a listening ear.

 Here are some things you can do to cope with the many emotions you’ll experience after placing your toddler for adoption.